 Again, iterating quickly is only possible if you have enough signups to reach statistical significance within a reasonable timeframe (less than a week in our case).

-When it comes to communicating the value of these features over time; we use events, time-based in-app messages, and emails to drive engagement during our 30-day free trial.
+When it comes to communicating the value of these features over time; we use events, time-based in-app messages, and emails to drive engagement during our free trial period.
 We give preference to the former as their click rates tend to perform much better (up to 3x or 4x compared to emails), as well as avoid inbox fatigue.
 The idea here is to support beginner users while letting power users use the app and discover new features with minimal interference from our end.

 We also like to send status emails on a weekly basis to reward our most engaged users, while giving some advice to less engaged users on the next steps to take to reactivate.
 This helps users to see where they stand, compare themselves to the “average Instapage user”, and learn about those advanced features they’re currently missing out on.